-The University of Bristol School of Earth Sciences seeks an outstanding volcanologist for a prestigious appointment as the AXA Endowed Chair in Volcanology.
-We welcome applications from across the discipline of volcanology, from subvolcanic crustal processes to emissions into the atmosphere, and encompassing interdisciplinary connections with fields such as tectonics, geophysics, volcanic hazards, remote-sensing, petrology, mineral resources, geothermal energy and risk assessment.
+The University of Bristol School of Earth Sciences is filling the AXA Endowed Chair in Volcanology.
+We welcome applications from across the discipline of volcanology, from subvolcanic crustal processes to atmospheric emissions, and encompassing interdisciplinary connections with fields such as tectonics, geophysics, hazards and risk, remote-sensing, mineral resources, and geothermal energy.

-The Volcanology Group leads in research using a combination of field studies, geophysics, physical experiments and numerical models to understand the processes that control magmatic systems and volcanic eruptions and to develop methods of hazard and risk assessment.
-Our research has been included in major policy statements by the United Nations and NATO and has had significant economic impacts for multinationals in aviation, mining and insurance.
-To support this research, the Volcanology Group has access to a suite of world-class laboratory facilities and equipment for geological and geophysical field work.
+The Volcanology Group conducts research using a combination of field studies, geophysics, experiments and numerical models to understand the processes that control magmatic systems and volcanic eruptions and to develop methods of hazard and risk assessment.
+Our research connects to communities, government and industry, been included in United Nations policy, and had significant economic impacts in mining, insurance and aviation.
+To support this research, the Group has access to a suite of world-class laboratory facilities and equipment for geological and geophysical field work.

-The School is committed to equality, diversity, and inclusion (EDI).
-Information on our policies and strategy is available on our website, and we strongly encourage applications from all backgrounds, especially those historically underrepresented in academia.
-We are committed to providing mentorship and a collegial and inclusive working environment for staff and have a proactive EDI committee with broad representation across the School.
+The School is committed to equity, diversity, and inclusion (EDI).
+Information on our policies and strategy is available on our website, and we strongly encourage applications from all backgrounds, especially those historically underrepresented in the Earth Sciences.

 School of Earth Sciences: http://www.bristol.ac.uk/earthsciences/